jdanton/indycar/README.md

 # IndyCar Python Project

 ## Description
 A Python-based data analysis tool for IndyCar racing statistics and performance metrics.
+Indycar releases race timing data in PDF format, that can be challenging to parse.
+This code parses it.
+This example is from the 2023 GMR Grand Prix, but it should work for any race.

 ## Installation